official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 “Let it be clear that should the will of the UN be ignored, action will follow.
 Diplomacy is vital.
 But when dealing with dictators … diplomacy has to be backed by the certain

-145 IISS Dossier, 9 September 2002, Iraq’s Weapons of Mass Destruction: A Net Assessment.
+[^145]: IISS Dossier, 9 September 2002, Iraq’s Weapons of Mass Destruction: A Net Assessment.
-146 The Guardian, 10 September 2002, Full text of Tony Blair’s TUC address.
+[^146]: The Guardian, 10 September 2002, Full text of Tony Blair’s TUC address.

 172

-The Report of the Iraq Inquiryknowledge in the dictator’s mind that behind the diplomacy is the possibility of force being used.
+knowledge in the dictator’s mind that behind the diplomacy is the possibility of force being used.

 “… if we do not deal with the threat from this international outlaw and his barbaric